Beersheba – ancient Bible city

 Without water, you died.
 Indeed, Beersheba is first mentioned in a story about water rights.
-Abraham, leader of one of the Hebrew tribes, was looking for water as he travelled through land controlled by the local king Abimelech of Gerar (Genesis 21:25-31).
+Abraham, leader of a wandering Hebrew tribe, was looking for water as he travelled through land controlled by the local king Abimelech of Gerar (Genesis 21:25-31).

 What happened at Beersheba?
 There was a dispute over a valuable well, and Abraham made a bargain with Abimelech: he would dig a well in the dry river bed and pay a tribute of sheep and oxen for the privilege of using the water; he also made a one-off payment of seven ewe lambs.